khkhiu/khkhiu.github.io/_posts/2021-08-29-Hackathon_AWS-BuildOn-ASEAN-2020.md

 ---

-**Note**The AWS BuiilOn ASEAN 2020 used components that I no longer have access to and cannot recreate.
+**Note** The team's solution used components that I no longer have access to and cannot recreate.
 As such only the design brief is included here.
 {: .notice--warning}

 ***